Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 - Jacques Frechet’s glulx-strings online – extracts all strings from glulx, zcode, or several other formats (accepts blorbs)

-- glulx-strings source (includes a Python version)
+- glulx-strings source (node and Python versions)

-Blorb manipulation
+Blorb utilities

-- blorbtool – Python ; blorbtool online
+- blorbtool – Python; blorbtool online

 - inblorb (I7 10.1) – C